electrode-io/electrode/docs/README.md

 ## Yeoman Generator

 The Yeoman [generator-electrode] NPM module allows you to quickly create an Universal React App with support from the app archetype, and server in Node with Hapi or Express.

+You can learn how to use them [here](https://docs.electrode.io/chapter1/quick-start/get-started.html).

 # Sample Applications